-Fire door checks: what the law wants, and how to spot a failing door
+Fire door checks: how to tell if a door is a fire door

 A fire door is a piece of engineering that only works when it's shut and in good order.
 Its job is to hold back fire and smoke long enough for people to get out โ often 30 minutes (FD30) or 60 (FD60).
 Wedge it open, or let it fall into disrepair, and it protects no one.